faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Execution complete.
 ```

-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
- - To Fix please click here and follow the steps [Click here](https://docs.faveohelpdesk.com/docs/installation/providers/enterprise/ssl-error/), if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix, please click here and follow the steps [Click here](https://docs.faveohelpdesk.com/docs/installation/providers/enterprise/ssl-error/).
+If the issue persists, please reach (**support@faveohelpdesk.com***)

 #### System Info Check:
 - Enter **3** to check System Info

-- It displays inforamtion on System OS, uptime, memory, CPU, disk, and Server resource consumption.
+- It displays information on System OS, uptime, memory, CPU, disk, and Server resource consumption.

 Example Output